-\begin{quote} \textbf{Abstract} We give an effective method to determine the multiplier ideals and jumping numbers associated with a curve singularity $C$ in a smooth surface.
-We characterize the multiplier ideals in terms of certain Newton polygons, generalizing a theorem of Howald, which holds when $C$ is Newton non-degenerate with respect to some local coordinate system.
-The method uses toroidal embedded resolutions and generating sequences of families of valuations, and can be extended to some classes of higher dimensional hypersurface singularities. \end{quote}
+\begin{quote} \textbf{Abstract} We give a description of the multiplier ideals and jumping numbers associated with a plane curve singularity in a smooth surface in terms of Newton polygons.
+Our approach is inspired by a theorem of Howald about multiplier ideals of Newton non-degenerate hypersurfaces and our results provide a generalization of it to the case of plane curve singularities.
+We use toroidal embedded resolutions, which can be applied to the case of quasi-ordinary hypersurface singularities. \end{quote}